• About us

 Prerequisites

-A Joomla site configured for default login.
-Sites configured for advanced login options such as Single Sign-On or Passkeys are beyond the scope of this tutorial.
+You must have an administrator account with a username and password to a Joomla site configured for default login (sites configured for advanced login options such as Single Sign-On or Passkeys are beyond the scope of this tutorial).

 Steps